skylight-hq/skylight.digital/pages/brand/illustration/principles.md

 ## 6. Contextualize

-Keep in mind the role/purpose that the illustration is intended to serve.
+Keep in mind the purpose that the illustration is intended to serve.

-For example, if the illustration will accompany a case study or blog post, reinforce what we’re trying to accomplish within the text (that is, what we’re trying to communicate to the target audience).
+For example, if the illustration will accompany a case study or blog post, reinforce what we’re trying to accomplish within the text — that is, what we’re trying to communicate to the target audience.
 </div>
 </div>
 </div>